fsmosca/musketeer-chess/README.md

 ![king in check](https://i.imgur.com/NA36dXg.png)

-* As in chess a king cannot castle if in check.
 * The king cannot gate if in check except if that king captures the attacker.
-[See image 8](#image-8-king-evades-the-attack-by-capturing-its-attacker).
+See image below.

 ##### Image 8: King evades the attack by capturing its attacker